finos/legend-studio/CONTRIBUTING.md

 After setting up, visit http://localhost:8080/studio and the application should be up :tada:

-> If you get `Unauthorized` error, visit SDLC server at http://localhost:7070/api/auth/authorize in your browser, you might get redirected to the Gitlab login page or a Gitlab page that askes you to authorize Legend application.
+> If you get `Unauthorized` error, visit SDLC server at http://localhost:7070/api/auth/authorize in your browser, you will get redirected to the Gitlab login page or a Gitlab page asking you to authorize Legend OAuth application.
 After you completing these steps, you will be redirected back to SDLC.
 Now refresh Studio and the problem should be gone.

 #### :pencil2: Writing code